dcunited001/dcunited001.github.io/_posts/2016-10-12-cosmic-disruption-of-conflict-theory.md

 > they have the chance to stab me in the back, like I'm some kind of
 > new age Julius Caesar.

 #### My life savings are invested in Quarters futures and Penny stocks.
+I diversified with two T-bonds.

 ![I do it for the lülz](/img/posts/2016-10-12-cosmic-disruption-of-conflict-theory/all-my-monies.jpg)